algorys/pycmake/README.rst

 Status
 ======

-**WARNING:** actually this module is not ready for prod.
+**WARNING:** actually this module is not ready for production and can undergo many changes.
 If you install it, you do it at your own risk !